 Rosa Laura Junco

 In 2008, with violence escalating in Mexico, Rosa Laura Junco relocated with her family to the U.S. There, she gained an even broader perspective on how media could inspire, or dissuade, progress in any society.
 She deepened her understanding of how the quality of people's information played a key role in their decision-making process and affected the trajectory of everything from the well-being of local communities to the growth of the global economy.

-Today, she is based in upstate New York with her husband and five children.
-She still maintains deep personal and professional ties to Mexico, where she continues to work for social justice and change.
+Today, Rosa Laura is based in upstate New York with her five children.
+She still maintains deep personal and professional ties to Mexico, where she continues to work for justice and change.
 She believes that people can rise to their potential by striving for excellence, and that the world can solve its greatest problems through critical thought, civil discourse and compassion.